m417z/ntdoc/descriptions/file_link_information.md

 ### FileName[1]

-UNICODE string specyfing name of link and optionally with path (see description of `RootDirectory`).
+UNICODE string specifying name of link and optionally with path (see description of `RootDirectory`).

 # Documented by